imiron-io/www/content/en/career/index.md

 We're seeking talented individuals across a range of engineering disciplines.
 Some of our positions will require strong academic credentials (PhD+), whereas for others practical experience and a proven track record are more important than formal qualifications.

+At the moment we are specifically hiring for two roles:
+- Junior Haskell Software Engineer.
+- Junior Frontend Sofware Engineer (Typescript/Svelte).

 ## Our Tech Stack and Approach

 - Our backend systems primarily use Haskell and embrace functional programming principles.